Qiskit/qiskit-serverless/docs/deployment/local.rst

         $ docker compose [--profile <PROFILE>] up

-The available profiles are `full`, `jupyter`, and `repo`.
+The available profiles are `full` and `repo`.
 The repo profile installs core services and the program repository;
-the jupyter profile installs core services and Jupyter Notebook;
-and the full profile installs all core services, including logging and monitorying systems and jupyter.
+and the full profile installs all core services, including logging and monitorying systems.

 Step 4: Run a program in the test environment

 Once the containers are running, you can simulate a remote cluster with the resources on your local machine.
-To create and run programs in this simulated cluster, visit the Jupyter Lab environment at `localhost:8888` via a web browser.
+To create and run programs in this simulated cluster, we recommend using [Jupyter Lab](https://jupyter.org/install).
 Refer to the :ref:`getting_started` guides for details about running your program remotely.